Serfdom in Russia: Abolition

 In 1816, 1817, and 1819, serfdom was abolished in Estland, Courland, and Livonia respectively.
 However all the land stayed in noble hands and labor rent lasted until 1868.
 It was replaced with landless laborers and sharecropping (halbkörner).
 Landless workers had to ask permission to leave an estate.

 The nobility was too weak to oppose the emancipation of the serfs.
 In 1820, a fifth of the serfs were mortgaged, half by 1842.
 By 1859, a third of noble's estates and two thirds of their serfs were mortgaged to noble banks or the state.
 The nobility was also weakened by the scattering of their estates, lack of primogeniture, and the high turnover and mobility from estate to estate.

 The Tsar's aunt Grand Duchess Elena Pavlovna played a powerful role backstage in the years 1855 to 1861.
 Using her close relationship with her nephew Alexander II, she supported and guided his desire for emancipation, and helped mobilize the support of key advisors.

 In 1861, Alexander II freed all serfs (except in Georgia and Kalmykia) in a major agrarian reform, stimulated in part by his view that "it is better to liberate the peasants from above" than to wait until they won their freedom by rising "from below".
 Between 1864 and 1871 serfdom was abolished in Georgia.
 In Kalmykia, serfdom was not abolished until 1892.

 Serfdom was abolished, but not always on favorable terms to the peasants.
 Even after emancipation, feudal agriculture practices continued.
 Most former serfs had to pay a land redemption fee (redemption payments were not abolished until 1907), and could only purchase less fertile, less profitable plots of land that weren't necessarily contiguous.
 Peasants often had to pay more than the market price for land, with the percentage varying by location.
 90% of the serfs who got larger plots were in Congress Poland, where the Tsar wanted to weaken the szlachta.
 Many peasants remained indebted and bound to landowners.
 Nobility didn't lose their privileges.

 Impact

 A 2018 study in the American Economic Review found "substantial increases in agricultural productivity, industrial output, and peasants' nutrition in Imperial Russia as a result of the abolition of serfdom in 1861".

 Serf society

 Labour and obligations

 In Russian, the terms barshchina (барщина) or boyarshchina (боярщина) refer to the obligatory work that the serfs performed for the landowner on his portion of the land (the other part of the land, usually of a poorer quality, the peasants could use for themselves).
 Sometimes the terms are loosely translated by the term corvée.
 While no official government regulation to the extent of barshchina existed, a 1797 ukase by Paul I of Russia described a barshchina of three days a week as normal and sufficient for the landowner's needs.

-In the black-earth region, 70% to 77% of the serfs performed barshchina; the rest paid a levy (obrok).
+In the black-earth region, 70% to 77% of the serfs performed barshchina; the rest paid a quit-rent (obrok).